Machine Learning the Tip of the Red Giant Branch: Machine Learning Emulator

-Both algorithms used an 80\%/10\%/10\% split between training, validation, and testing data, but the training data set for the classifier was re-sampled using SMOTE \citep{2011arXiv1106.1813C} due to the large imbalance between the three classes which can have a negative affect on the network \citep{2019SPIE11198E..13S}.~SMOTE creates synthetic data by taking convex combinations of groups of data points in the minority class, randomly sampling within the convex combinations until the all the classes have an equal number of data points.~This yields a balanced data set which is better for the ML training because an unbalanced dataset can bias the network towards labeling more objects as the more populous class.~The classification algorithm has an accuracy of 99.7\% and a categorical crossentropy loss of 0.01 across the three categories.~The regression algorithm used predicts $M_I$, $\Delta M_I$, $(V-I)$, and $\Delta(V-I)$ with a mean squared error loss of $3.24 \times 10^{-5}$ for input data and corresponding output values normalized between 0 and 1.~Histograms of the residuals from the testing data set for $M_I$, $\Delta M_I$, $(V-I)$, and $\Delta(V-I)$ are shown in Figure \ref{fig:mError}.~The errors in our ML algorithm are highly subdominant to those coming from the empirical bolometric corrections, which have an average error of order $0.1$ mag.
+The classification algorithm has an accuracy of 99.7\% and a categorical crossentropy loss of 0.01 across the three categories.~The regression algorithm used predicts $M_I$ and $\Delta M_I$ with a mean squared error loss of $3.58 \times 10^{-5}$ for input data and corresponding output values normalized between 0 and 1.~Histograms of the residuals from the testing data set for $M_I$ and $\Delta M_I$ are shown in Figure \ref{fig:mError}.~The errors in our ML algorithm are highly subdominant to those coming from the empirical bolometric corrections, which have an average error of order $0.1$ mag.

+In addition to these distributions, we present the residuals from the training data and the results from our emulator.~These are presented in \ref{fig:cornerErrors}, a corner plot that plots the residual as a function of two parameters, averaged over a third parameter.~For this average we again used the median to prevent outlier bias.~The individual plots are dominated by markers that represent near zero error values.~Further, when figure \ref{fig:cornerErrors} is compared to figure \ref{fig:degeneracy}, we can see the parameters with the brightest stellar values, i.e., parameters where the MCMC is more likely to sample, are areas where the error is correspondingly low.~We caution the reader to note that the color bar values (e.g.~the errors) change for each member plot in figure \ref{fig:cornerErrors}, and so a color bar for each subplot has been provided.